Water Colour Artist Fails Again!

 I think the problem is that many teachers think it will take too long, is too difficult, they are hard to get right, or they don’t work.
 To many people, your students included, they can appear complex and tedious, they can be vague and use abstract language that students don’t understand.
 The other problem is that teachers can slip into the practice of using them primarily and give no other feedback or feedforward to the students.

-But the reality that rubrics can help both teachers and students, coordinating between instruction in the class and the assessment tasks.
+But the reality is that rubrics can help both teachers and students, coordinating between instruction in the class and the assessment tasks.
 In other words, a well develop rubrics can help teachers teach and students learn.
-They should not be considered, says Eleanor Dougherty, as ‘hard facts’, but as a means of communicating learning expectations and provide feedback on learning progress.
+They should not be considered, says Eleanor Dougherty, as ‘hard facts’, but as a means of communicating learning expectations and providing feedback on learning progress.

 Rubrics do help students!

 So how can a good rubric help a student?
 There are 4 things a rubric can contribute to the students learning progress.
 They certainly make expectations clearer.
-A well written rubric can set clear expectations, students know what they have to do, and how they should do it, they will also know what qualities the teacher is looking for.
+A well-written rubric can set clear expectations, students know what they have to do, and how they should do it, they will also know what qualities the teacher is looking for.
 It gives them control over their learning.
 Yes, I have had them too – students who aim for the mid-grade on a rubric, after all “C’s make degrees”.
 But that is where you come in as a teacher, how do you encourage them to work harder, and go for the next level?
 How do you ‘teach up’ to use a common phrase borrowed from Carol Tomlinson.

 One thing I have found with using good rubrics, is that students are more satisfied with the assessment practices.
 They understand how the marks were arrived at, they can see where they went wrong, and they understand what they need to do to improve for next time.
 And finally, it improves the visibility of marking – they can see how they were marked, they know that others were marked based on the same qualities of the work.
 It wasn’t that one student was marked on their writing style, and another on their language use!
 And if well designed, there are no hidden marks, I didn’t mark one student on the ‘prettiness’ of the presentation, if that wasn’t on the rubric that is!